128technology/docs/docs/cc_fips_6.3.0_intro.md

 Although the SSR software permits forwarding interfaces to also be configured for management access, these *management over forwarding* operations are non-compliant for Common Criteria deployments.
 SSH management connections to the SSR must only be configured for non-forwarding interfaces.
 Refer to the Appendix for an example where management interfaces are correctly configures as `forwarding = false`.

+Wnen running the SSR software version 6.3.0 installed as directed in this guide and `strict hostkey checking` enabled (set to `yes`), a dedicated out of band network mamagement interface is no longer required.

 ### Additional Software Details

 SSR provides SSH for Remote Administration on Port 22, using OpenSSH v7.4 and OpenSSL v1.0.2k.
 These versions are certified for FIPS 140-2 compliance.